PhD in Theatre

 Additional details on the general exam process, courses offered, and other details about the program can be found in the School of Theatre’s Graduate Student Handbook.

-For more information on the PhD Program email Dr. Alan Sikes.
+For more information on the PhD Program email Dr. Shannon Walsh.